fahadh4ilyas/30-Days-Of-React/17_React_Router/17_react_router.md

 } from 'react-router-dom'
 ```

-We may not all these components in every project but it is good to know that it exists.
+We may not need to know all these components in every project but it is good to know that it exists.

-## BroswerRouter
+## BrowserRouter

-BrowerRouter is a parent component which allows to wrap the application route.
+BrowserRouter is a parent component which allows to wrap the application route.
 Using the BrowserRouter we can access the browser history.
 Sometimes it can renames as router.

 ```js
 import React from 'react'